-Floor Locker
+Ski Locker

-Your Regal is equipped with a floor locker which is used to store equipment such as skis, wakeboards, or larger aqua toys.
-To open your floor locker, pop the ring up, rotate the handle 180 degrees, and pull up on it.
-Your floor locker opens with the assist of a hydraulic ram.
-Your floor locker contains its own drain and allows access to the transducer for removal.
-Also, there is a special material called spaghetti mat that wicks water which may aid against mildew.
-DO NOT open the floor locker while underway.
-Ensure the floor locker is in the locked position after use.
+Your Regal is equipped with a floor ski locker which is used to store equipment.
+Its long and narrow profile make it perfect for storing ski equipment.
+To open your ski locker, pop the handle up, rotate the handle 180 degrees, and pull up on it.
+Your ski locker opens with the assist of a hydraulic ram.
+Your ski locker contains its own drain and allows access to the transducer for removal.
+DO NOT open the ski locker while underway.
+Ensure the ski locker is in the locked position after use.

-Bow Storage
+Bow Storage Locker

-For further storage locations, your boat is equipped with bow storage.
-The starboard storage locker in front of the helm also features select electronic components such as a base speaker if the SPP package is present.
+For further storage locations, your boat is equipped with bow storage lockers.
+To access these lockers, firmly grasp the backrest of the forward facing bow seats and lift.
+The starboard storage locker in front of the helm also features the dashboard fuse box.
+Close these lockers firmly to secure the backrest.